-Hamas studying Gaza truce plan as Israeli hardliners threaten PM
+Hamas studying three-phase Gaza truce plan as Israeli hardliners warn PM

-Hamas’s political chief says any agreement must end violence and see Israel withdraw from Gaza.
+Hamas says the proposal involves three stages, including the release of hostages held by the group and Palestinian prisoners held in Israel.

-Hamas has confirmed that it is studying a proposal for a truce in Gaza, while hardline members of the Israeli government have threatened to collapse the coalition if any deal is not to their liking.
+Hamas has confirmed that it is studying a three-phase proposal for a truce in Gaza, while hardline members of the Israeli government have threatened to collapse the coalition if any deal is not to their liking.

 The Palestinian group’s political leader Ismail Haniyeh confirmed on Tuesday that he is studying the proposal, thrashed out in Paris over the weekend, to halt the war and enable the exchange of Israeli and Palestinian prisoners.